FF6BeyondChaos/BeyondChaosRandomizer/README.md

 	HoxNorf - ported over sprites and music for the randomizer DarkSlash - madworld, darkworld, randombosses codes and some other things for KatN mode; current maintainer of Beyond Chaos EX (send help) emberling - speeddial, randomized music, alasdraco, dialoguemanager, converted a ton of music, and reworked palettes and sprite replacement, FF6 music player patch
-	Rushlight - ported over lots of music for the randomizer Lockirby2 - The worringtriad and notawaiter codes myself086 - new menu features and natural magic expansion Dracovious - Created new GUI and R-Limit, and some other codes
+	Rushlight - made music arrangements for the randomizer Lockirby2 - The worringtriad and notawaiter codes myself086 - new menu features and natural magic expansion Dracovious - Created new GUI and R-Limit, and some other codes